dolthub/docs/content/guides/docker.md

 CMD ["sql-server", "-l", "trace", "--host", "0.0.0.0"]
 ```

-If our current directory is a valid Dolt repo:
+If our current directory has a valid Dolt repo `test`:
 ```bash
 > docker run -p 3306:3306 -v $PWD/test:/home/test -w /home/test dolt-test
 Starting server with Config HP="0.0.0.0:3306"|U="root"|P=""|T="28800000"|R="false"|L="trace"
 ```

-If we run above with `-d` or switch to a separate window we can connect with MySQL (empty password by default):
+If we run the command above with `-d` or switch to a separate window we can connect with MySQL (empty password by default):
 ```bash
 > mysql> --user=root --host=0.0.0.0 -t test -p
 mysql> select * from t1;